farsab/diffusion-lora/Readme.md

-# Diffusion LoRA: Minimal Fine-Tuning for Stable Diffusion
+# Diffusion LoRA: Fine-Tuning for Stable Diffusion

 Train a LoRA adapter on your own image–text pairs, then generate images with the adapted model.